SDBrett/jekyllblog/_posts/2016-12-17-discover-clear-admincount-powershell.md

 #### Correcting the Problem

 In order to correct the problem, we run another script.
 This script is very close to the first.
 The reason for two scripts is change control.
-Our first script doesn&#8217;t contain functionality to make changes.
+Our first script doesn';t contain functionality to make changes.
 As a result, we lower the chance of mistake.

 As you will see, the second script is similar to the first in a number of ways.
 You run this from a computer joined to the affected domain.
-Therefore, if you&#8217;re an external party this is to be run on a client side system.
+Therefore, if you';re an external party this is to be run on a client side system.

 {% highlight powershell %}$users = Get-ADUser -ldapfilter “(objectclass=user)” -searchbase “SEARCH BASE”